Look Beneath the Surface: Exploiting Fundamental Symmetry for Sample-Efficient Offline RL: Experiments

-\textbf{Performance on small datasets.}\quad We compare the performance of TSRL and the baseline methods on both the full D4RL datasets and their reduced-size datasets with only 5k$\sim$10k samples, which are constructed by randomly sampling a given fraction of trajectories in the full datasets\footnote{We didn't construct reduced-size datasets for Adroit-human tasks, as the full datasets are already very small.}.
-These reduced-size datasets are only about 1/20$\sim$1/200 of their original size.
-Compared with the performances on the full datasets, the baseline offline RL methods suffer from a noticeable performance drop under these extremely small datasets, mainly due to their over-reliance on the size and coverage of training data.
 By contrast, TSRL achieves substantially better performance in all small dataset tasks, indicating superior sample efficiency.
-Moreover, although MOPO also learns a dynamics model for offline policy learning, it performs badly when the dataset is small, revealing the importance of using a well-regularized model like TDM in the small-sample regime.
+Moreover, although MOPO~\citep{yu2020mopo} also learns a dynamics model for offline policy learning, it performs badly when the dataset is small, revealing the importance of using a well-regularized model like TDM in the small-sample regime.
 It is interesting to see that most methods fail on the 10k Halfcheetah-expert dataset, with only TSRL showing some success.
 We suspect this is due to the extremely narrow data distribution of the reduced dataset, which requires strong OOD generalization ability for algorithms to solve the task.

 To further examine the impact of the training data size on algorithm performance, we also conduct experiments on three Walker2d datasets (medium, medium-expert, and expert) by varying the size of samples from 1M to 5k.
 The results are presented in Figure \ref{fig:diff_ratio}.
 It can be observed that most baseline offline RL algorithms experience a sharp performance drop when the datasets are reduced to 10k samples.
 Whereas, TSRL is still capable of preserving reasonable performance as the decrease of data size, even for extremely small datasets that contain only 5k samples.